Angatar/asciinematic/README.md

 - The use of docker sub-networks
 - The use of docker network to create communication between containers
 - The use of bind mounts and volumes to share content between containers
-- The docker-compose basic commands on CLI
+- The docker compose basic commands on CLI
 - How to create his own docker-compose.yml for